-Stock futures trade higher after day of losses
+Stock futures trade lower after day of losses

 Dow member Verizon will lead off Wednesday’s earnings parade ahead of the opening bell

-U.S. equity futures traded higher ahead of the Wednesday Wall Street session following a day that saw the Dow and S&P suffer the biggest losses in a month.
+U.S. equity futures turned lower early Wednesday following a day that saw the Dow and S&P suffer the biggest losses in a month.

+The Nasdaq suggests a decline of 0.3% and a smaller Dow decline.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE